Search

 Trade School Education

 Trade schools provide programs that often allow students to graduate in one year or less.
-The primary focus of the curriculum is on job-specific program content that allows those students to gain expertise in the industry and their specialized field.
+The primary focus of the curriculum is on job-specific program content that allows those students to gain skills relevant to the industry and their specialized field.

-Classes at trade schools or in vocational training typically involve a lot of hands-on experience in a specialized program of study.
+Classes at trade schools or in vocational training typically involve a lot of hands-on application in a specialized program of study.
 Those classes can be fairly small in student size and tend to model an atmosphere similar to the workplace that students strive to join after completing their training program.
+Learn if trade school is right for you.

 Auto Mechanic Students Tuning a Performance Engine

 UTI is not just an automotive college or auto mechanic school.
-It’s a skills-based trade school that offers an extensive range of transportation-related technician training programs, such as automotive technician training that students can often complete in about a year.7
+It’s a skills-based trade school that offers an extensive range of transportation and skilled-trade-related technician training programs, such as automotive technician training that students can often complete in about a year.7

 Diesel Students and Teachers Working Hands-on